 The Israeli Companies Law requires that an Office Holder promptly disclose to the board of directors any personal interest that he or she may have and all related material information known to him or her concerning any existing or proposed transaction with the company.
-Under the Israeli Companies Law, a personal interest includes an interest of any person in an act or transaction of a company, including a personal interest of one's relative or of a corporate body in which such person or a relative of such person is a 5% or greater shareholder, director or general manager or in which he or she has the right to appoint at least one director or the general manager, but excluding a personal interest of a person for whom the Office Holder holds a voting proxy or the personal interest of the Office Holder with respect to the officer holder's vote on behalf of a shareholder for whom he or she holds a proxy even if such shareholder has no personal interest in the ordinary course of business, on market terms and that is not likely to have a material impact on the company's profitability, assets or liabilities, approval by the board of directors is required for the transaction, unless the company's articles of association provide for a different method of approval.
+Under the Israeli Companies Law, a personal interest includes an interest of any person in an act or transaction of a company, including a personal interest of one's relative or of a corporate body in which such person or a relative of such person is a 5% or greater shareholder, director or general manager or in which he or she has the right to appoint at least one director or the general manager, but excluding a personal interest arising solely from holding shares in the company.
+A 'personal interest' includes the personal interest of a person for whom the Office Holder holds a voting proxy or the personal interest of the Office Holder with respect to the officer holder's vote on behalf of a shareholder for whom he or she holds a proxy even if such shareholder has no personal interest in the matter.
+If an Office Holder has a personal interest in a non-extraordinary transaction, meaning any transaction that is in the ordinary course of business, on market terms and that is not likely to have a material impact on the company's profitability, assets or liabilities, approval by the board of directors is required for the transaction, unless the company's articles of association provide for a different method of approval.